 - Symmetrical art can be analysed and the number of lines of symmetry can be found.
 Also, the order of rotational symmetry can be studied.

 - Ratio is used to mix paints.
 For example, to make purple, you mix 3 parts red to 7 parts blue.

 - Many artists and architects have proportioned their works to approximate the Golden Ratio believing this proportion to be aesthetically pleasing.
 This is sometimes given in the form of the Golden Rectangle in which the ratio of the longer side to the shorter side is the golden ratio.

-- Perspective can be used to show enlargement of shapes on square paper.
+- Perspective can be used to show enlargement of shapes on square paper in KS2 maths.

 - Lots of different tesselations can be found in Escher drawings.

 - Works of art from the Cubism era of the 20th century link to nets and 3D shapes.